NtonBala/uml-diagrams/Structural/Class/README.md

 Relationship associations are depicted as a line connecting two class objects with endpoints that can be labeled to show the multiplicity.

 E.g. Student and Course - a student can take multiple courses and a course can be taken by multiple students.
 So, they are bound with association which represents a many to many relationship: [Association diagram example](https://ntonbala.github.io/uml-diagrams/Structural/Class/img/relationships-concept-association.drawio.html).

+#### Inheritance

+Inheritance represents hierarchical relationships between classes, whereas a subclass inherits attributes and methods from its parent class and may add or override some of its own attributes and behavior.

+This relationship is represented by an arrow, pointing from the subclass to the superclass with a field triangle as an arrowhead.
+E.g. a _Dog_ is a specific form of _Animal_ and inherits characteristics from _Animal_ class: [Inheritance diagram example](https://ntonbala.github.io/uml-diagrams/Structural/Class/img/relationships-concept-inheritance.drawio.html).